How To Trade Forex Effectively

 What Leverage Is Offered By Forex Brokers?

-Leverage is determined by the forex broker and can vary by the account chosen of the brokers discretion.
+Trading on margin is determined by the forex broker and can vary by the account chosen of the brokers discretion.
+While leverage is suitable for all investors the level chosen should reflect the risk appetite and experience of the fx trader.

-The maximum leverage of the ‘top 10’ Australia forex brokers are:
+The maximum leverage of the ‘top 10’ Australia forex brokers for FX trades are:

-Remember, these are the maximum leverage available with these forex brokers and not all traders will have access to these levels.
-It’s important that before you request for high leverage that you understand currency trading and the risks involved.
+Remember, these are the maximum trading on margin available with these forex brokers and not all traders will have access to these levels.
+It’s important that before you request for high leverage that you fully understand the risks of CFDs trading.
 It’s also worth considering risk management tools such as guaranteed stops, DealCancellation and negative balance protection.

 Benefits Of Foreign Exchange Trading

-• 24-hour market – Whether you want this to be your full-time or a part-time job, currency trading Australia brokers operate from 5 p.m.
+24-hour forex market – Whether you want this to be your full-time or a part-time job, currency trading Australia brokers operate from 5 p.m.
 ET Sunday to 5 p.m.
-ET on Friday giving you the opportunity to trade whenever your schedule permits.
+ET on Friday giving you the opportunity to buy and sell whenever your schedule permits.

 Currency Trading FAQs